 Finally, in the 1990s, authentic food and local emphasis returned the market to to its rightful place.
 A Food Lovers Fair in 1998 worked magic.
 Having Jamie Oliver and Gordon Ramsay shop there helped, too.
 You’ll be hard-pressed to find a more interesting market–it quickly became one of my favorites.
 Sample your way around or choose something new and find a spot to enjoy before continuing to explore the labyrinth layout.

 Borough Market is now an independent institution, owned by a charitable trust and run by a board of volunteer trustees.

-It’s open Monday through Saturday, although there are fewer traders on Monday and Tuesday.
+The market is open Monday through Saturday, although there are fewer traders on Monday and Tuesday.
 Closed Sundays and holidays.
 The nearest Tube stop is London Bridge.
-Find this tour–and others for London–at Viator.

 More markets?
 You bet!